The governance structure of the University is overseen by Council and Senate.

 The Convocation is the statutory body representing the interests of the University's graduates.

 The Boards of Studies are responsible to Senate for all matters relating to the organisation of education, teaching and research in each Faculty/School, including all examination matters.

-Each committee is responsible for a specific function on behalf of Council/Senate (for example, the Programmes and Partnerships Approval Committee is responsible to Senate for detailed scrutiny of full proposals for new programmes).
+Each committee is responsible for a specific function on behalf of Council/Senate (for example, the Courses and Partnerships Approval Committee is responsible to Senate for detailed scrutiny of full proposals for new programmes).